invertase/react-native-firebase/docs/auth/phone-auth.md

 Ensure the "Phone" sign-in provider is enabled on the [Firebase Console](https://console.firebase.google.com/project/_/authentication/providers).

+# iOS Setup

+Ensure that all steps in https://firebase.google.com/docs/auth/ios/phone-auth have been followed, particularly the custom URL scheme.
+See https://github.com/invertase/react-native-firebase/issues/557 for more information.

 # Sign-in

 The module provides a `signInWithPhoneNumber` method which accepts a phone number.
 Firebase sends an SMS message to the